js13kGames/back-in-black/readme.md

 Executed when the engine needs to know what to display to the user, and which interaction options exist, based on the current state.

-###### `draw`

-Draws the given `svg`.
-The transform origin is the center of the SVG.

-###### `hitbox`

-Defines a clickable or touchable area within the viewport which triggers a mutation callback.

-As with `draw`, the transform origin is the center of the hitbox.

-If multiple hitboxes overlap, within the same layer or between multiple layers, the last defined wins.

 ##### Mutation callbacks